Yahoo Finance launches social savings app Tanda, an alternative to credit cards

 And if someone drops out, Tanda will step in to cover their positions.

 Tanda is also working with its partner Dwolla to vet users before they can begin saving, the company says.
+Users will be required to submit a valid ID and have a U.S. bank account.

-Yahoo explains that the app is designed to help individuals achieve their financial goals without racking up more debt.
+Yahoo says that the app is designed to help individuals achieve their financial goals without racking up more debt.

 The company hopes this will allow Tanda to attract a millennial audience, which is already drawn to social apps in the finance space, like Venmo.
 In addition, this younger demographic is facing a variety of financial struggles, like higher costs of living, difficulties in finding work, and they often struggle to save on their own.

+“This inspired us to start building Tanda, a mobile world version of a centuries old

+community savings tool that we hope provides a solution to many,” Khalaf explained.

-The app is being released under the Yahoo Finance brand.
+The new app is being released under the Yahoo Finance brand.

 Yahoo, like (disclosure!)
 TechCrunch parent company AOL, combined to form Oath, which is now owned by Verizon.
 But Yahoo continues to maintain its own app store presence through apps like Yahoo Finance, Yahoo Weather, Yahoo Newsroom, Yahoo Sports, Yahoo Fantasy Football, Yahoo Mail, and many others.